 Dr. Bill Robertson, a professor of physics and astronomy, received thanks from author Walter Wick in his new book “A Ray of Light: A Book of Science and Wonder.”
 The gratitude was part of a Feb.
 7 review at www.infodad.com, which can be read here.

 Ken Paulson, dean of the College of Media and Entertainment, paid tribute to musician/composer John Prine at a salute by the Americana Music Association.
 His comments were reported in Billboard Magazine Feb.
 10 and are available here.

-Kate Snow of NBC News interviewed MTSU students and alumni about their recording industry aspirations in advance of the 2019 Grammy Awards in a package that aired Feb.
+Kate Snow of NBC News interviewed MTSU students and alumni about their recording industry aspirations in advance of the 2019 Grammy Awards ceremony in a package that aired Feb.
 10 on the NBC Nightly News.
-NBC affiliate WSMV-TV in Nashville aired a story about MTSU’s sixth consecutive trip to the Grammys and the alumni nominees.
+NBC affiliate WSMV-TV in Nashville aired a story about MTSU students’ sixth consecutive working trip to the Grammys and the alumni nominees.

 Dr. Sandra Poirier, a professor of nutrition and food science, emphasized the importance of drinking milk as an anti-aging food in a Feb.
 11 post by Reader’s Digest.
 The story is available here.